benedict-krieger/stim-eval/README.md

 Planned branches:

-- Local (main)
-- Tortoise CPU server
+- CPU server
-- Coli GPU cluster
+- GPU cluster

+## Required Python packages
+Pandas
+Numpy
+Pytorch
+Tranformers
+Matplotlib
+Seaborn
+Wordfreq
+Fasttext
+Spacy

+## Input

+Create a user folder within the main directory, and an experiment folder within the user folder.
+Place a tab-separated (.tsv) file (same name as the experiment) in the experiment folder.
-Takes tab-separated CSV files as input, which have one stimulus per line.
+Input files should have one stimulus per line and the following columns:

-Mandatory columns:

 - "Stimulus": the stimulus sentence including the target word
 - "Target": the target word, must match the target word in the stimulus column